dnsouli/Ghost-Hunter-AR-Game/README.md

 Refer to the installation guide PDF to troubleshoot any issues.

 ## Demo Video
 For a preview of the gameplay and the app's features, please watch my gameplay demo video.
+This video can be found in this repository or on [YouTube](https://youtu.be/qK2FfZQelgM)